Best English-Speaking Hospitals and Clinics in Tokyo [2024]

 Conclusion

 To summarize, do not panic even if you speak only English.
-Medical facilities and doctors who support and welcome English-speaking patients are continuously increasing in Tokyo.
+In Tokyo, the number of medical facilities and doctors who support and welcome English-speaking patients is continuously increasing.
 However, it also depends on the area you live in.

 Areas in Tokyo with a higher concentration of foreigners have more English-speaking hospitals and clinics to support English-speaking patients.
 Therefore, when considering where to live in Japan, specifically in Tokyo, keep this important point as a factor in deciding.